-- Promptly, completely and accurately respond to our informational requests with respect to any 3TG that is necessary to the functionality or production of such products, including by completing and delivering a Responsible Minerals Initiative (the "RMI") Conflict Minerals Reporting Template (the "Survey") or similar survey when asked to do, completely and accurately respond to our informational requests with respect to any 3TG that is necessary to the functionality or production of such products, including by completing and delivering a Responsible Minerals Initiative (the "RMI") Conflict Minerals Reporting Template (the "Survey") or similar survey when asked to do so. - Determine whether there is any 3TG in any such products, survey their upstream suppliers regarding the ultimate source of any such 3TG, and verify and document such information. - Implement policies and management systems to support compliance with these expectations, and require their upstream suppliers to adopt similar policies and systems. - · Corporate in the event we determine that any further inquiry or due diligence is required or advisable with respect to the source of 3TG in any such products.
+- Promptly, completely and accurately respond to our informational requests with respect to any 3TG that is necessary to the functionality or production of such products, including by completing and delivering a Responsible Minerals Initiative (the "RMI") Conflict Minerals Reporting Template (the "Survey") or similar survey when asked to do, completely and accurately respond to our informational requests with respect to any 3TG that is necessary to the functionality or production of such products, including by completing and delivering a Responsible Minerals Initiative (the "RMI") Conflict Minerals Reporting Template (the "Survey") or similar survey when asked to do, completing and delivering a Responsible Minerals Initiative (the "RMI") Conflict Minerals Reporting Template (the "Survey") or similar survey when asked to do so. - Determine whether there is any 3TG in any such products, survey their upstream suppliers regarding the ultimate source of any such 3TG, and verify and document such information. - Implement policies and management systems to support compliance with these expectations, and require their upstream suppliers to adopt similar policies and systems. - · Corporate in the event we determine that any further inquiry or due diligence is required or advisable with respect to the source of 3TG in any such products.